sstalsberg/OCR-Extract-Credits/README.md

 Python script that uses OCR (Optical Character Recognition) to extract text and end roll credits from a movie or video and save it to a text file.
 The script process a frame every 2 seconds.
 This can be changed in the code if needed for more or less accuracy.
 See frame_count in the script.

-The code also recognizes similar lines and only wirte new lines to the output file.
+The code also recognizes similar lines and only write new lines to the output file.

 To accomplish this task you need OpenCV, pytesseract, and PIL libraries.